Canoe Tripping in Wabakimi

 - 052 I 06 – Armstrong

 Copy what you need and maybe laminate the results and you have a totally acceptable set of maps for your trip.
-Since 2010 we have made more use of our Garmin gps units and the Topo Canada v.4 maps with pre-entered waypoints.
+Since 2010 we have also made more use of our Garmin gps units and the Topo Canada v.4 maps with pre-entered waypoints.
 We’ve also made big use of the next two map sources.

 The Friends of Wabakimi (The Wabakimi Project) website is your gateway to Wabakimi paddling possibilities.
 It has some excellent introductory info in the “Wabakimi and Beyond” section that you will want to read before you go.
 Given that its stated goal is “to produce a set of maps to help prospective visitors plan and mount canoe trips in the Wabakimi area” you may well be ordering a volume or two of the trip maps.
 We made excellent use of Volume One for the part of the trip from Wabakimi Lake back to the Little Caribou lake take-out.
 Check out the map set here: Wabakimi: Volume One